gordon-google/gcp-logging-sinks-demo/README.md

 Stackdriver log events can be configured to be published to [BigQuery](https://cloud.google.com/bigquery/), a data warehouse tool that supports fast, sophisticated, querying over large  data sets.

-The Terraform configuration will create a BigQuery [DataSet](https://cloud.google.com/bigquery/docs/reference/rest/v2/datasets) named GCP_logs_dataset.
+The Terraform configuration will create a BigQuery [DataSet](https://cloud.google.com/bigquery/docs/reference/rest/v2/datasets) named gcp_logs_dataset.
 This dataset will be setup to include all Kubernetes Engine related logs for the last hour (by setting a Default Table Expiration for the dataset).
 A Stackdriver Export will be created that pushes Kubernetes Engine container logs to the dataset.

 To access the Stackdriver logs in BigQuery perform the following steps:

 **Note:** The BigQuery Export is not populated immediately.
 It may take a few minutes for logs to appear.

-1. In the GCP console navigate to the **Big Data -> BigQuery** page.
+1. In the gcp console navigate to the **Big Data -> BigQuery** page.
 2. This loads a new browser tab with the BigQuery console.
 3. On the left hand console you will have a display of the datasets you have access to.
-You should see a dataset named **GCP_logs_dataset**.
+You should see a dataset named **gcp_logs_dataset**.
 Expand this dataset to view the tables that exist (**Note:** The dataset is created immediately, but the tables are what is generated as logs are written and new tables are needed).
 4. Click on one of the tables to view the table details.
 Your screen should look similar to the screenshot below.
 5. Review the schema of the table to note the column names and their data types.
 This information can be used in the next step when we query the table to look at the data.